enricoJL/enricojl.github.io/_posts/2023-01-06-is-this-real.md

   - "amore"
 ---

-do you feel this substance
+do you feel this
-of something really there
+substance of something really there
 really really good and really fine

 do you feel the love
-do you know from whence it came
+do you know from whence it come
 I have been searching long for such a feeling
-this is exactly what I was looking for
 and I found it between you and me

 can you feel the love